10 Most Common Causes of Electrical Fires

 3: Faulty Electric Heaters

 In the colder months, many will opt for an electric heater that can be moved around a building to stay warm.
-However, if these types of heaters are used for an extended period of time, they can become dangerous very quickly.
-They can overheat and can also cause an electrical fire if they’re placed too close to combustible surfaces like curtains, beds, clothing, chairs, sofas and carpets.
+However, when these types of heaters are used for an extended period of time, the risk they pose to your property increases.
+Electrical heaters can often overheat and they may also be at risk of causing an electrical fire if they’re placed too close to combustible surfaces like curtains, beds, clothing, chairs, sofas and carpets.

 4: Faulty Light Features

-Faulty light features are another common cause of electrical fires.
-This is often seen with lamps, lightbulbs and light fittings.
-For example, if a bulb with a wattage that is too high is used for a long time, an electrical fire can start.
+Faulty light features are another common cause of electrical fires, often seen with lamps, lightbulbs and light fittings.
+For example, if a bulb with a high wattage is used for a significant period of time, an electrical fire can start.
 They can also start an electrical fire if combustible materials are placed over a bulb such as cloth or paper.

 Keep all bulbs free of excessive material and ensure their electrical input is appropriate.